-Recognizing that we are what we drink, the Drink Up campaign encourages people of all ages to drink more water, more often.
-As a growing number of partners join the campaign, its iconic water droplet logo has saturated the market, appearing on water bottles, convenience store displays, workplace water coolers, billboards, and bus sides, always reminding people everywhere to hydrate.
+Recognizing that we are what we drink, the Drink Up campaign encouraged people of all ages to drink more water, more often.
 In 2016—three years after the campaign launched—water became, and remains, the nation’s number one consumed beverage.

 H20, Claro ads appeared plastered against bus and truck exteriors, on billboards, on radio and TV, and in social media and magazine ads, showing people engaged in activities such as dancing, running, practicing yoga, and painting—all fueled by the power of water.
 Drink Up refueling stations offered free water and giveaways such as reusable water bottles, magnets, and wrist bands to participants at community events such as parades, 5K races, and festivals.

 The campaign made an impression: By 2018, awareness of the Drink Up logo had risen from 36 percent to 42 percent of respondents, with social media, television, and promotional events making the greatest impact.
 Three quarters of those aware of the campaign said it had a positive effect on their water consumption and made them want to drink more water.